Firing statistics of inhibitory neuron with delayed feedback. I. Output ISI probability density: Methods

 \subsection{Feedback line action}

 In this work, we consider the situation, when BN receives excitatory input from the Poisson stream and inhibitory impulses from the feedback line.

-We assume, that time delay $\Delta$ of impulse in the feedback line is smaller than the BN's memory duration, $\tau$:
+We assume, that time delay $\Delta$ of impulse in the feedback line is fixed and is smaller than the BN's memory duration, $\tau$:

-It allows to make analytical expressions shorter.
-Also, the assumption (\ref{Dlt}) is consistent with the case of direct feedback, not mediated by other neurons.
+It allows us to make analytic expressions shorter\footnote{We were unable to found experimental value for $\Delta$ in an autaptic connection.
+A crude estimate can be made based on the action potential propagation velocity, $v$, and the connection length, $l$.
+We put $v=0.5$ m/s (the smallest known).
+Expect that the autaptic connection is confined within a cortical minicolumn.
+The minicolumn diameter is about 50 $\mu$m.
+This gives for the propagation delay $\Delta_p\sim 3\cdot l/v = 0.3$ ms. In this case, the delay of the feedback communication, $\Delta$, is mainly due to the EPSP rise time.
+The rise time usually falls between 1 ms and 10 ms, which to an extent supports (\ref{Dlt}) if one takes into account that $\tau$ should be comparable with the membrane relaxation constant, $\tau_M$.
+If one expects that the connection is confined within a cortical hypercolumn, then $\Delta_p\sim 3$ ms, which still does not refute (\ref{Dlt}).
+But if an autaptic connection is considerably longer, then condition, which is opposite to (\ref{Dlt}) may be correct.}.

 If the line is empty, when neuron fires, an output impulse enters the line and after delay $\Delta$ reaches neuron's input.
-If the line already keeps an impulse at the moments of BN firing, it does not accept the new one.
-It means, that at any given moment, the feedback line either keeps one impulse, or conveys no impulses, and cannot convey two or more impulses at the same time.
-If so, the state of the feedback line can be described with a single variable.
-For this purpose, we introduce the stochastic variable $s$, $s\in]0;\Delta]$, which gives the time to live of the impulse in the feedback line, see Fig~\ref{BNF}.
-Hereinafter, we will use the values of $s$ just at the moments of output ISI beginings (just after BN firings).
+If the line already keeps an impulse at the moments of BN firing, it does not accept a new one.
+It means, that at any given moment, the feedback line either conveys one impulse, or it is empty.
+The state of the nonempty feedback line can be described with a single number, $s$, $s\in]0;\Delta]$, which gives the time to live of the impulse in the feedback line.
+The time to live determines position of the impulse in the feedback line, see Fig~\ref{BNF}, thick part of the feedback line.
+It equals to the time, which is required for the impulse to reach the end of the feedback line, if starting from a given position.
+The values of $s$ are used just at the moments of output ISI beginnings (just after BN firings).
+At these moments, the feedback line is never empty.

 The inhibitory action of feedback impulses is modelled in the following way.
-When the inhibitory impulse reaches BN, it annihilates all excitatory impulses already present in BN's memory, similarly as $Cl$-type inhibition shunts depolarization of excitable membrane.
-If at the moment of inhibitory impulse arrival, the BN is empty, then the impulse desappears without any action, similarly as $Cl$-type inhibition does not affect membrane's voltage in its resting state.
+When the inhibitory impulse reaches BN, it annihilates all excitatory impulses already present in the BN's memory, similarly as Cl-type inhibition shunts depolarization of excitable membrane, see \cite{Sch}.
+If at the moment of inhibitory impulse arrival, the BN is empty, then the impulse disappears without any action, similarly as Cl-type inhibition does not affect membrane's voltage in its resting state.
 Such inhibition is "fast" in that sense, that the inhibitory impulses act instantaneously and are not remembered by neuron.

-\section{Derivation outline}
+\subsection{Derivation outline}